shimaore/esl/src/esl.coffee.md

       parser = new FreeSwitchParser call.socket

 Make the command responses somewhat unique.
-This is required since FreeSwitch doesn't provide us a way to match response with requests.
+This is required since FreeSwitch doesn't provide us a way to match responses with requests.

       call.on 'CHANNEL_EXECUTE_COMPLETE', (res) ->
         application = res.body['Application']